ChrstphrHll/npc_gen/students/Jacus Kosunten.md

 ---
 ### Description
 - 2nd year Human Monk in Burk
-- wavy platinum hair that's a tousled bed head, Pale Gray eyes, and Brown skin
+- short wavy brunette hair that's put up, Pale Gray eyes, and Brown skin
 - Is Risk-taking and Pure, and has Strength as their ideal

 ### Organizations